 Begin by washing and exfoliating your face with warm water

 Begin by setting down your razor.
 You’ve got a couple of steps before you start shaving.
 First of which involves warm water and a good exfoliator.
 Don’t believe us?
 Just as James Uden of Murdock London.

 “Before shaving,” explains Uden, “you should wash your face to cleanse pores of excess oil, dirt and dead skin.
 After washing your face, follow with a face scrub.
 Ours employs a combination of Pumice and Lactic Acid to clear away any congestion, dead skin and lift the facial hair — which is great prep for shaving.

 “Be sure to apply to any sensitive areas,” he adds, “such as spots or ingrown hairs.
 And, for the best results, apply a scrub a few times a week and scrub in a circular motion to small areas of the face at a time.”

 Try using a shaving soap bowl or shaving oil to prepare your skin

-Once your skin is clean and yours hairs soft, it’ll pay in the long run to apply either shaving soap or shaving oil.
-Bodenham preferred the traditional badger brush and soap bowl in his youth, but has recently helped Floris introduce a shaving oil that will help the razor glide over your skin and cut as close to the root of each hair as possible.
-We suggest you try it out.
+Edward Bodenham, Floris‘ fragrance chief, tells us that he preferred to use the traditional badger brush and soap bowl in his youth, but has recently helped Floris introduce a shaving oil that will help the razor glide over your skin and cut as close to the root of each hair as possible.

 Let the razor glide your over skin, and never apply too much pressure